March 12, 1946– Liza Mae Minnelli Allen Haley Gero Gest:

-There is no denying the talent: An Oscar, Emmy Award, Tony Award, Grammy Award, BAFTA, and Golden Globe all sit on her mantle.
-She is one of only 16 people on our pretty plaent to have won them all.
+There is no denying the talent: An Oscar, Emmy, Tony, Grammy, BAFTA, and Golden Globe all sit on her mantle, one of only 16 people to have won them all.

-For me, Minnelli was sort of miscast in her most famous role, Sally Bowles in Cabaret, a character decidedly marked by her lack of talent.
-Yet, it is bad casting that worked out rather nicely.
+For me, Minnelli was miscast in her most famous role as Sally Bowles in Cabaret, a character decidedly marked by her lack of talent.
+But it is bad casting that worked out rather nicely.
 Minnelli was absolutely wrong for the role, yet she made it her own and ruined it for every actor that followed.

 Through the ups and downs, the drugs and booze, the weight gains and losses, and the marriages, just when she seems a joke, Minnelli redeems and reinvents herself with choices like Results, her terrific 1989 album with Pet Shop Boys.

 Minnelli’s performing style is so: “Please, Please, Love Me”, that I find it simply rude not to.
-At 71-years old she keeps on giving and giving and demanding the love.
+At 70 years old she keeps on giving and giving and demanding the love.

-Minnelli has been performing since she was two-years old.
-Just two years ago, she gave a series of concerts in the UK, including a night at The Palladium, the same venue of her mother’s famous comeback concerts in 1964.
+Minnelli, performing since she was 2 eyears old, isn’t about to retire.
+Just six months ago, she gave a series of concerts in the UK, including a night at The Palladium, the same venue at her mother’s famous comeback concerts in 1964.
 Garland died with a huge debt.
 Minnelli has bills to pay too:

 Minnelli has always been an outspoken advocate for LGBTQ people.
-She claims that she was the one who told Elizabeth Taylor about HIV/AIDS while talking about their mutual friend, Rock Hudson.
+But did you know that she claims that she told Elizabeth Taylor about HIV/AIDS while talking about their mutual friend, Rock Hudson?
 She has given a lot time to Taylor’s organization, amfAR (The Foundation for AIDS Research).